We use Cookies. Read our Terms

 Annual percentage growth rate of Gross Domestic Product (GDP) per capita based on constant local currency.
 GDP per capita is gross domestic product divided by midyear population.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.

-GDP per capita growth rates across various countries within a regional grouping is weighted by GDP (constant 2015 US$) ensuring larger economies contributed proportionally more to the regional average growth rate.
-Data is sourced from the World Bank.
+GDP per capita growth rates across various countries within a regional grouping are weighted by GDP (constant 2015 US$), ensuring larger economies contribute proportionally more to the regional average growth rate.
+Data are sourced from the World Bank.

 Source: